stavsap/Jenkins-On-Docker/README.md

 ![pic](.meta/jenkins-docker.png)

-The following will setup [jenkins](https://www.jenkins.io/) and jenkins agents on ubuntu/windows host with docker. (it can work on any host with docker but the scripts are tested on ubuntu and windows 10/11).
+The following will setup [jenkins](https://www.jenkins.io/) and jenkins agents on host with docker.
+All the jenkins infrastructure will be inside docker including the build agents.

+# Requirements on host

+Should be installed:

+- Git
+- Docker

 # Linux Host Deployment